Chapter 20. Endocrine System

 ○ Regulation: Increased sympathetic nervous system activity ―⊕→ Epinephrine and norepinephrine secretion

-④ Small amounts of sex hormones (testosterone, estrogen) secreted from the adrenal cortex: Promotes and maintains sexual characteristics
+④ Small amounts of sex hormones (testosterone, estrogen) secreted from the adrenal cortex: Promotes and maintains the development of sexual characteristics.

 ⑤ Adrenal Glands and Aging